KiranZafar23/KiranZafar23/README.md

 ## Academia & Teaching

 My dedication extends to academia, where I've contributed as a teaching assistant in various courses.
 I believe in the power of education to drive innovation and modernization within the computer science field.

-## Technologies I Love

-I'm passionate about a wide range of programming languages and technologies, including:

-- ⚙️ Python, Django, Pandas, Git/Github, Visual Studio Code

-These are just a few of the technologies that I enjoy working with and have used in various projects.
-Stay tuned for more exciting technology explorations!

 ## Let's Connect